Website icon Xpert.Digital

 Reinhard Heckel, Professor of Machine Learning – Image: Astrid Eckert / TUM

 📊💻 Data forms the basis for AI.
-For the training, freely accessible data from the Internet is used, which is heavily filtered.
+For training, freely available data from the internet is used, which is heavily filtered.

-• It is difficult to avoid distortions when training.
-The models therefore attempt to give balanced answers and avoid problematic terms.
+• It is difficult to avoid biases during training.
+Therefore, the models attempt to provide balanced answers and avoid problematic terms.

-• The accuracy of AI models varies depending on the application, with every detail being relevant when diagnosing diseases, among other things.
+• The accuracy of AI models varies depending on the application area, with every detail being relevant in the diagnosis of diseases, among other things.

 • Data protection and data portability are challenges in the medical context.

-Our data is now collected everywhere on the Internet and is also used to train large language models such as ChatGPT.
-But how is artificial intelligence (AI) trained, how is it ensured that no distortions, so-called biases, arise in the models and how is data protection maintained?
+Our data is now collected everywhere on the internet and also used to train large language models like ChatGPT.
+But how is artificial intelligence (AI) trained, how is it ensured that no distortions, so-called biases, arise in the models, and how is data protection respected?
 Reinhard Heckel, Professor of Machine Learning at the Technical University of Munich (TUM), provides answers to these questions.
-He researches large language models and imaging methods in medicine.
+His research focuses on large language models and medical imaging techniques.

 🔍🤖 What role does data play in training AI systems?

-Most of the information that general language models use for training is data that is freely available on the Internet.
-The more training data there is for a question, the better the results.
-For example, if there are a lot of good texts that describe connections in mathematics for an AI that is supposed to help with math tasks, the training data will be correspondingly good.
-At the same time, there is currently a lot of filtering when selecting data.
-From the large mass of data, only the good data is collected and used for training.
+Most of the information used for training general language models is freely available online.
+The more training data available for a given question, the better the results.
+For example, if there are many high-quality texts describing mathematical concepts for an AI designed to help with math problems, the training data will be correspondingly good.
+However, current data selection involves very rigorous filtering.
+From the vast amount of available data, only the high-quality data is collected and used for training.

-📉🧠 When selecting data, how is the AI prevented from producing, for example, racist or sexist stereotypes, so-called bias?
+📉🧠 How is it ensured that the AI does not produce, for example, racist or sexist stereotypes, so-called biases, when selecting data?

-It is very difficult to develop a method that does not fall back on classic stereotypes and is unbiased and fair.
-For example, if you want to prevent the results from being distorted with regard to skin color, it is relatively easy.
-However, if gender is also added to skin color, situations can arise in which it is no longer possible for the model to act completely unbiased with regard to skin color and gender at the same time.
+It is very difficult to develop a method that does not rely on classic stereotypes and operates impartially and fairly.
+For example, preventing a distortion of the results due to skin color is relatively easy.
+However, when gender is also involved, situations can arise where it is no longer possible for the model to operate completely impartially with regard to both skin color and gender simultaneously.

-Most language models therefore try to give a balanced answer to political questions, for example, and to illuminate multiple perspectives.
-When training based on media content, preference is given to media that meet journalistic quality criteria.
-In addition, when filtering data, care is taken to ensure that certain words, for example racist or sexist, are not used.
+Most language models therefore attempt to provide balanced answers to political questions, for example, and to illuminate multiple perspectives.
+When training based on media content, preference is given to media outlets that meet journalistic quality criteria.
+Furthermore, when filtering data, care is taken to ensure that certain words, such as racist or sexist ones, do not appear.

-🌐📚 In some languages there is a lot of content on the Internet, in others there is significantly less.
+🌐📚 Some languages have a lot of online content, while others have significantly less.
 How does this affect the quality of the results?

 Most of the internet is in English.
-This makes Large Language Models work best in English.
-But there is also a lot of content for the German language.
-However, for languages that are not so well known and for which there are not so many texts, there is less training data and the models therefore work worse.
+This is why large language models work best in English.
+However, there is also a great deal of content available in German.
+For languages that are less common and for which there are fewer texts, there is less training data, and the models therefore perform worse.

-How well language models can be used in certain languages can be easily observed because they follow so-called scaling laws.
-This tests whether a language model is able to predict the next word.
-The more training data there is, the better the model becomes.
-But not only does it get better, it also gets predictably better.
-This can be easily represented by a mathematical equation.
+How well language models can be used in specific languages can be easily observed, as they follow so-called scaling laws.
+This involves testing whether a language model is able to predict the next word.
+The more training data is available, the better the model becomes.
+But it doesn't just continuously improve; its improvement is also predictable.
+This can be effectively represented by a mathematical equation.

-💉👨⚕️ How accurate does AI have to be in practice?
+💉👨⚕️ How accurate does AI need to be in practice?

-This depends very much on the respective area of application.
-For photos that are post-processed using AI, for example, it doesn't matter whether every hair is in the right place at the end.
-It's often enough if a picture looks good in the end.
-Even with Large Language Models, it is important that the questions are answered well; whether details are missing or incorrect is not always crucial.
-In addition to language models, I also research in the area of medical image processing.
-It is very important here that every detail of the image created is correct.
-If I use AI for diagnoses, it must be absolutely correct.
+It depends a lot on the specific application.
+For example, with photos that are post-processed using AI, it doesn't matter if every single hair is in the right place.
+Often, it's enough if the final image looks good.
+Similarly, with Large Language Models, it's important that the questions are answered correctly; whether details are missing or incorrect isn't always crucial.
+Besides language models, I also conduct research in the field of medical image processing.
+Here, it's essential that every single detail of a generated image is accurate.
+If I'm using AI for diagnoses, it has to be absolutely correct.

-🛡️📋 The lack of data protection is often discussed in connection with AI.
-How is it ensured that personal data is protected, especially in a medical context?
+🛡️📋 The lack of data protection is frequently discussed in connection with AI.
+How can it be ensured that personal data is protected, especially in a medical context?

-Most medical applications use patient data that is anonymized.
-The real danger now is that there are situations in which conclusions can still be drawn from the data.
-For example, MRI or CT scans can often be used to trace age or gender.
-So there is some actually anonymized information in the data.
-Here it is important to provide patients with sufficient information.
+Most medical applications use anonymized patient data.
+The real danger lies in the fact that there are situations where inferences can still be drawn from this data.
+For example, age or gender can often be determined from MRI or CT scans.
+So, some seemingly anonymized information is contained within the data.
+It is therefore crucial to adequately inform patients about this.

-⚠️📊 What other difficulties are there when training AI in a medical context?
+⚠️📊 What other difficulties exist when training AI in a medical context?

-A major difficulty is collecting data that reflects many different situations and scenarios.
+A major challenge lies in collecting data that reflects a wide variety of situations and scenarios.
 AI works best when the data it is applied to is similar to the training data.
-However, the data differs from hospital to hospital, for example in terms of patient composition or the equipment that generates data.
-There are two options to solve the problem: either we manage to improve the algorithms or we have to optimize our data so that it can be better applied to other situations.
+However, data varies from hospital to hospital, for example, in terms of patient composition or the equipment used to generate the data.
+To solve this problem, there are two options: either we succeed in improving the algorithms, or we must optimize our data so that it can be more effectively applied to other situations.

-Prof. Reinhard Heckel conducts research in the field of machine learning.
+Professor Reinhard Heckel conducts research in the field of machine learning.
 He works on the development of algorithms and theoretical foundations for deep learning.
-One focus is on medical image processing.
-He also develops DNA data storage and is working on the use of DNA as a digital information technology.
+One focus of his work is medical image processing.
+He also develops DNA data storage solutions and explores the use of DNA as a digital information technology.

 He is also a member of the Munich Data Science Institute and the Munich Center for Machine Learning.